 Special Event: Remembering all victims of war: the Collateral Damage project

 Come to a workshop making white textile poppies in the Garden Room at 43 St Giles, Oxford OX1 3LW, on Saturday 15 September anytime between 10 and 4pm.
 We are planning to have materials available on the day, or bring your own, and make your poppy.
 They can be sewn, knitted, crocheted, or felted; plain or decorated, with or without a leaf.
 The project has suggested certain designs, but you can be as creative as you like!
+You can also do this from home using the pattern on this link

 The finale of the First World War Commemoration is this autumn – and the focus is still very much on remembering the war dead.
 Yet so many victims of war, then and since, are civilians.
 This project commemorates and honours all victims of war.
 The title ‘Collateral damage’ means accidental killing – and the victims are not officially remembered, so we are putting them in the public sphere.